anttiluode/Takens-Gated-Deerskin/Deerskin Hardware Analogies/README.md

 # Quantum Field Computer (Deerskin Hardware Implementations)

-EDIT:
+Added actual deerskin hardware demo

-Added actual deerskin hardware demo. deerskin_visual_demo.py a simplified model:
+deerskin_visual_demo.py

 Here is the simplest way to explain what this app does, using plain language.